louisvarley/gpioneer-reloaded/README.md

 ## GPIOneer Reloaded

-GPIOneed Reloaded is a continuation of the GPIO Controller [GPIOneer](https://github.com/mholgatem/gpioneer) created by mholgatem.
+GPIOneer Reloaded is a continuation of the GPIO Controller [GPIOneer](https://github.com/mholgatem/gpioneer) created by mholgatem.

 [GPIOnext](https://github.com/mholgatem/GPIOnext) was created as a sucessor to [GPIOneer](https://github.com/mholgatem/gpioneer) however.
 Personally i found [GPIOnext](https://github.com/mholgatem/GPIOnext) much harder to install, to configure and less reliable.
 Going back to [GPIOneer](https://github.com/mholgatem/gpioneer) again and again for it's simplicity and useful web interface.